gingerchew/ginger.wtf-2024/src/posts/building-a-tag-cloud-with-eleventy.md

 };
 ```

-Then we just use it like this:
+Then we use it like this:

 ```html